Skip to content

 • Doodle may be better for group scheduling in a casual setting.

-If you're just booking time between two people, you really can't go wrong with sharing a Calendly link—and the generous free plan makes Calendly a budget-friendly choice too.
+If you're just booking time between two people, you really can't go wrong with sharing a Calendly link—and the generous free plan makes Calendly a budget-friendly choice, too.
 It's also going to make a way better impression on prospects and clients.
 But if your main use case is scheduling with a group, it really comes down to your preference.
 Give both a try, and see what works for you.

 Related reading:

 The article was originally published in January 2022.
-The most recent update was in February 2024.
+The most recent update was in March 2025.

 Get productivity tips delivered straight to your inbox